AgileVentures/asyncvoter-api/README.md

 # Configure the application

-Please create the .env file from the .env.sample before running your application.
+Please update the .env file from the .env.sample before running your application.

 ...
 We will need to fill this up with mongo db connection info